martineastwood/penaltyblog/docs/changelog/index.rst

 v0.6.1 (2023-01-06)
 ^^^^^^^^^^^^^^
-- Tweaked Unserstat scraper to avoid their bot detection
+- Tweaked Understat scraper to avoid their bot detection

 v0.6.0 (2022-12-02)
 ^^^^^^^^^^^^^^